maggie202506/cudy-docs-aibot/docs/glossary/switch.md

 ??? glossary-item "Layer 3 Switch"
     A switch capable of performing both Layer 2 switching and Layer 3 routing functions.

-??? glossary-item "LLDP (Link Layer Discovery Protocol)"
+??? glossary-item "LLDP"
-    An IEEE 802.1AB protocol that allows network devices to advertise identity and capabilities to directly connected neighbors.
+    (Link Layer Discovery Protocol) An IEEE 802.1AB protocol that allows network devices to advertise identity and capabilities to directly connected neighbors.

 ??? glossary-item "LLDP Config"
     (Link Layer Discovery Protocol Configuration) Settings for the vendor-neutral protocol used by devices to advertise their identity and capabilities.